How To Install and Set Up Laravel with Docker Compose (With Example)

 Let’s focus on the webserver for a bit,

-The name of the image can look a bit complicated and write it over and over won’t make us as effective as we can be.
+The name of the image can look a bit complicated and writing it over and over won’t make us as effective as we can be.

 Docker let us change the name of the container with the command container_name.